Marianne is a British writer and researcher who has always been fascinated by names and where they come from.

 The Popularity of These Names

-By popular, I mean names that were in the top 300 baby names in the late nineteenth century.
+By popular, I mean names in the top 300 baby names in the late nineteenth century.
 However, it's worth saying that some of these names were still pretty rare in the nineteenth century, as the most popular names are still used today.
 It was also harder to compile this list for boys than for girls as their names tend to go in and out of fashion and be less varied than baby girls' names.

 Ed, one of the most popular baby boys' names on this list, was used for 328 names.
 In contrast, John, the most popular baby boys' name, was often given annually to over 7,000 baby boys.
 Mary, the most popular baby girls' name, was often used more than 6,000 times.
 In this period, more than half of baby boys born were given one of the top 19 names, whereas more than half of baby girls were given one of the top 45 names.

 John, William, James, George and Charles were the most popular for boys; Mary, Anna, Margaret, Elizabeth and Helen were the top picks for girls.
-Most of the popular baby boys' names from this time period are still used today.
+Most of the popular baby boys' names from this period are still used today.
 Trends and fashions in girls' names vary more.

 Victorian Names: Great-Great-Granny Names